mikeizbicki/ucr-cs100/assignments/hw/hw2-ls/README.md

 ### coding requirements

 Write a C++ program that implements a subset of the GNU `ls` command.
 In particular, you must support: the `-a`, `-l` and `-R` optional flags; and the ability to pass in zero, one, or many files.
 Notice that the GNU `ls` command handles files and folders differently, and you must reproduce this functionality exactly.
+For a refresher on how to use the `ls` command effectively, you can watch [this video tutorial](https://izbicki.me/blog/videoguide-for-github-vim-bash.html#ls).

-You will use the functions `readdir` and `stat`, which are provided by Unix operating systems.
+To implement `ls`, you must use the `readdir` and `stat` syscalls.
 For details on the use of these functions, visit their man pages.

 To get you started, the file `ls.cpp` contains code that reads the files in the current working directory.